ngm/ApleT/docs/variability-implementation-techniques.rst

 tags concept -- which is a very open and general-purpose concept in Gherkin, so nothing is lost or confused by using tags for variability purposes.

+We refer back to the :ref:`quality criteria <variability-concepts-qualitycriteria>` discussed earlier.

+In the interests of the uniformity criteria, we take inspiration from the various mechanisms defined for code implementation, and see how they may apply to specs and to test artifacts.

 Build system
 ============